Documentation

 "{{ path.to.nested.property }}"

-in expressions, and thus
+this in expressions, and thus

 these two examples are equivalent.